georgmethner/shell_texturing_with_voronoi_noise_unity/README.md

-# Unity Shell Texturing: Voronoi Noise
+# Unity Shell Texturing with Voronoi Noise

 Sharing my Unity journey with shell texturing—feel free to use these techniques.
 Performance is good, but there definitely is room for optimization.